Esbjerg: Transport

 The port town of Esbjerg is a large transport hub for both rail and road traffic, and an important port for Danish North Sea oil offshore activity.
 It is also served by Esbjerg Airport with flights to Aberdeen and Stavanger, while the nearby Billund Airport offers additional travel options.

-Esbjerg Station is operated by Danish State Railways.
-The station is the western terminus of InterCity trains from Copenhagen (operating once an hour), with a journey time of about three hours.
+Esbjerg railway station is the principal railway station of the town.
+The station is the western terminus of InterCity trains from Copenhagen (operating once an hour), with a journey time of about three hours, operated by the Danish State Railways.
 DSB also operates local trains to Fredericia.
 Arriva operates the Vestbanen with local trains travelling south to Ribe and Tønder and north to Struer.
+The city is also served by the railway halts Gjesing, Jerne and Spangsbjerg.

 Ferry services connect Esbjerg via Ho Bugt to Nordby on the island of Fanø via Danske Færger.
 From 1875 until 2014 a passenger service operated over the North Sea to the English port of Harwich via DFDS Seaways, formerly Scandinavian Seaways.
 The MS Winston Churchill began service between the two ports in 1967, and served until 1978 when it was transferred to the River Tyne to Gothenburg service.
 The crossings were discontinued at the end of September 2014 although a freight service is still available on the route from Esbjerg to Immingham.
 DFDS cited "dwindling demand and high costs" as the chief reasons for the closure of the route.